 Existing patrons who are already paying in your payout currency are not required to change anything at all.
 Their pledge remains stable.
-However, if they prefer to switch to another currency, they have the option to do this by editing their pledge in the Manage Memberships tab of their dashboard.
+However, if they prefer to switch to another currency, they have the option to do this by editing their membership from their Active membership page.

 Click here for more information on the patron experience: Patron currency settings on Patreon

 Frequently Asked Questions

 Our goal is to create a stable experience for your patrons where prices are not fluctuating with every move of the exchange rates.
 Most currency exchange rates are determined by the foreign exchange market, or Forex (FX), and those rates fluctuate on a moment-by-moment basis.

 In order to determine the prices to display in other currencies, we’ve used current and historical exchange rates to develop a conversion table.
 When we convert a tier price to a new currency, we add a 4.5% buffer to protect creators against potential currency fluctuations and then round up to the nearest 50 cents so that we show patrons a price with round numbers

 We will evaluate exchange rates on an ongoing basis.
 If significant exchanges in rates cause our converted prices to be unfair to creators or patrons, we will update our converted prices.

 The rounding difference goes to the creator.

 Any patrons you currently have that pay you in a currency that is not your payout currency are likely paying a currency conversion fee charged by their bank or credit card company.
 If they are located in a region where we support that currency, switching to their local currency will help them avoid those fees.
 When a patron joins your membership in their own currency, if it is different than your payout currency, you will pay a 2.5% currency conversion fee on that transaction.

 This fee is to cover the cost of Patreon handling the currency conversion.
 Currency conversion fees are commonly charged by any company converting currency such as payment processors, banks, or other platforms that process payments as part of their business, for example, Etsy, or PayPal.